The Woodcraft Folk: General Secretaries and Chairs

+General Secretary of the organisation is the Chief Executive Officer and has in the past been called the National Secretary or National Organiser.

+Chair of General Council was originally called Headman.
+They are the chair of the board of Trustees and Directors.

 Events

 Woodcraft Folk organise both local and regional camps and activities as well as larger national camps such as a camp for Venturers (see above) held every three years and an International Camp, usually held every five to six years.

-The second to last event, the Global Village Youth Festival of 2006, was the first in over 60 years to be held as an official IFM-SEI camp.
-Since then, another international festival has taken place.
-It was called CoCamp and concentrated on cooperation in the world.
+The Global Village Youth Festival of 2006 was the first in over 60 years to be held as an official IFM-SEI camp.
+Another international festival called CoCamp concentrated on cooperation in the world.
 CoCamp was an unofficial IFM-SEI camp with groups from all over the world participating in the event.
+Further international camps included Common Ground (2022) and Camp 100 (2025, Woodcraft Folk’s centenary year), both held in the grounds of Kelmarsh Hall in Northamptonshire and attended by international delegations as well as by Woodcraft Folk groups from across the UK.

 Regional events are aimed at supporting local communities and traditions and reminding its members of the importance of holding onto ideals of justice, democracy, peace and co-operation.
 The South West Woodcraft Folk for instance meet annually at Levellers Day and the Tolpuddle Martyrs festival.